 5. You Can’t Iron Away Shrinking or Puckering

-If you’ve run your embroidery through the washer and see new wrinkles around your design, this may be caused by the threads shrinking disproportionately to the fabric
+If you’ve run your embroidery through the washer and see new puckers around your design, this may be caused by the fabric and thread shrinking disproportionally.

-Unfortunately, if the shrunken thread has caused wrinkles, you’ll not be able to press away this embroidery issue.
+Unfortunately, if the shrinkage has caused wrinkles, you’ll not be able to press away this embroidery issue.

 Testing Before Pressing

 If you’ve never pressed the fabric or thread type before, you’ll always want to test settings first.
 It’s ideal to use a completely separate piece of fabric rather than your project.

 Pressing Embroidery with Toppers